Odyssey: Synopsis

-Ten years after the Achaean Greeks won the Trojan War, Odysseus, king of Ithaca, has yet to return home from Troy.
+Ten years after the Achaeans (Greeks) won the Trojan War, Odysseus, king of Ithaca, has yet to return home from Troy.
 In his absence, 108 boorish suitors court his wife Penelope.
-Penelope tells them she will remarry when she is done weaving a shawl; however, she secretly unweaves it every night.
+Penelope tells them she will remarry when she is done weaving a shroud for Odysseus's aged father Laertes; however, she secretly unweaves it every night.

 The goddess Athena, disguised first as Mentes then as Mentor, tells Odysseus's son Telemachus to seek news of his father.
 The two leave Ithaca and visit Nestor, who tells them that Agamemnon, the commander of the Greek army at Troy, was murdered soon after the war.
-Telemachus travels to Sparta to meet Agamemnon's brother Menelaus, who in turn describes his encounter with the shape-shifting god Proteus.
-Menelaus says he learned from Proteus that Odysseus is alive, but held captive by the nymph Calypso.
+Telemachus travels to Sparta to meet Agamemnon's brother Menelaus, who in turn describes his encounter with the shape-shifting god known as the Old Man of the Sea.
+Menelaus says he learned from the Old Man of the Sea that Odysseus is alive, but held captive by the nymph Calypso.

 Athena petitions Zeus to rescue Odysseus, and Zeus sends Hermes to negotiate his release.
 As Odysseus leaves Calypso's island, Poseidon destroys his raft with a storm.
 The sea nymph Ino protects Odysseus as he swims to Scherie, home of the Phaeacians, and Athena leads the Phaeacian princess Nausicaä to recover him.
 In the court of Nausicaä's parents Arete and Alcinous, Odysseus excels at athletic games and is overcome with emotion when the bard Demodocus sings about the Trojan War.
 Odysseus reveals his identity and recounts his adventures following the war.

+Odysseus and his soldiers fighting the Cicones —allies of the Trojans— during the sacking of their city.
+After seizing goods and women, Odysseus is driven back by allies of the Cicones.